vivaria/edisonrul.ing/docs/source/cards/a/a-man-with-wdjat.md

 ### Card Rulings

-●If you Set A Man with Wdjat, its effect is not activated.
+*   If you Set A Man with Wdjat, its effect is not activated.
-●Any effects of the card you look at are not activated when you look at them with A Man with Wdjat (such as a Flip Effect, or if it is a Trap Card, etc.).
+*   Any effects of the card you look at are not activated when you look at them with A Man with Wdjat (such as a Flip Effect, or if it is a Trap Card, etc.).